gptoys/AI-enhanced-Twitch-Chatbot/README.md

 One token equals to approximately 4 characters in English language.
 Other languages consume more tokens, resulting in shorter replies.

-Set token amount in the app to specify
+Set token amount in the app to specify the maximum number of tokens to